-I am three months into launching IT Contracting in the Middle East and I wanted to share some initial observations about the IT contracting sector here.
+Three months into launching IT Contracting in the Middle East, Jamie Pennie - Head of IT Contracting at Hays, shares some initial observations about the sector.

 To give you some background, I have worked in IT recruitment for the last six years’, based largely in the UK.
 Now living in Dubai, I moved here to explore new opportunities and to extend my knowledge of global IT Contracting.
 Below are some insights I have so far picked up and which give a good idea of the differences, as well as the opportunities and challenges existing in the Middle East compared to other geographical regions.